Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Loads of dark brown sugar, caramel, vanilla, wood / wet tobacco notes in the nose of this rum.
 Smooth on the way down with little to no astringency.

 The best thing about this rum is the brand story (connection with Hemingway, his boat, his army canteen, etc).
 After reading so many positive reviews, and being recommended this by a liquor store owner, I was very disappointed by a tasting.
-This is the sweetest rum I've ever tried!
-The part-solera aging in a variety of barrels does produce a rum that is very smooth and complex (and reasonably priced), but I have a hard time getting past the sugar.
+This is nearly the sweetest rum I've ever tried.
+The part-solera aging in a variety of barrels does produce a rum that is very smooth and complex (and reasonably priced for those with a sweet-tooth), but I have a hard time getting past the sugar and the overwhelming maple/vanilla flavor.
 If you like sweet, go for it.
 For my tastes, this is wildly unbalanced.
 Might be fun special-occasion pancake-topper, though...

 A dark brown, sweet molasses, brown sugar, vanilla, surprise upon first sniff.
 Sweet tobacco?
 It tastes just like it smells.
 A very slight bite.
 Goes down smooth.
 Served room temperature.